 People with barriers to work — including disabilities and past criminal convictions —benefit from skill-development and education, placement, and coaching to help them gain and maintain meaningful employment and improve their social and emotional health.

-People with barriers to work – including disabilities, literacy gaps and criminal convictions -- learn self-management skills and receive on-the-job experience in the food service, custodial, and assembly and packaging industries from MCFI.
-MCFI supports businesses with recruitment, evaluation, training, and placement services, and helps identify tasks and projects for job-seekers to increase their employability.
+People with barriers to work – including disabilities, literacy gaps and criminal convictions -- learn self-management skills and receive on-the-job experience in the food service, custodial, and assembly and packaging industries from us.
+We support businesses with recruitment, evaluation, training, and placement services, and helps identify tasks and projects for job-seekers to increase their employability.
 We provide pre-vocational, recruitment, evaluation, training and placement services to help people reach their employment goals.

-Our Food Service and Fuel4U programs are training venues where clients receive real-world experience and improve the health of the community by providing healthy meals to charter schools and early learning centers, and complementary nutrition education to schools we partner with.
+Our Food Service program provides healthy meals to charter schools and early learning centers, and complementary nutrition education to schools we partner with.
 We also provide fresh and healthy meals during summer months in neighborhood parks, bridging the food gap while school is not in session.